CWJeongLab/Siberia/4_qpWave_qpAdm/qpWave_qpAdm.md

 8. Early Neolithic northern East Asian Yumin from Inner Mongolia (n=1) (Yang et al., 2020)
 9. Neolithic southern Russia West_Siberia_N (n=3) (Narasimhan et al., 2019)

 In addition, when multiple admixture models were feasible, qpAdm rotating approach, which systematically shifts candidates from source to outgroup, was used to find the best proximal source.

+## qpWave analysis

+## qpAdm analysis